 Professor Koizumi completed her first doctoral program in Regional Science from the University of Pennsylvania in 2002.
-The extension of her doctoral research has been funded by National Institutes of Health (NIMH R21 & R01).
+The extension of her doctoral research was funded by National Institutes of Health.
 Her second PhD (2005) is in Environmental and Preventive Medicine from Hyogo College of Medicine, Japan.
 Before joining the Schar School of Policy and Government, Professor Koizumi was a post-doctoral researcher at the Electrical and Systems Engineering Department of the University of Pennsylvania where she worked on various health sector projects in collaboration with the School of Medicine.
 Outside academia, Professor Koizumi worked for several international development agencies (IDB and EBRD) and in private consulting, participating primarily in social and environmental sector projects in Latin America and East Europe.

 Areas of Research